 Free Digital ID age checks

 We believe legislators should look further than ID verification and recognise effective methods that protect people’s privacy.
 People should just be able to share their age, without also sharing their name, address or other personal details.
 This is exactly what our Digital ID empowers people to do.
 It’s a new approach to age assurance which is better for everyone, and we’re proud to lead the way in privacy-preserving age checks.

-An increasing number of businesses and regulators see the value in a reusable Digital ID.
-Last year, the UK government certified Digital IDs for right to work, DBS and right to rent checks.
-The UK Cinema Association, representing the interests of the vast majority of UK cinemas, accepts the Yoti and EasyID apps as proof of age.
+An increasing number of businesses and regulators see the value in a reusable digital ID.
+In 2022, the UK government certified digital IDs for right to work, DBS and right to rent checks.
+The UK Cinema Association, representing the interests of the vast majority of UK cinemas, accepts the Yoti, Post Office EasyID and Lloyds Bank Smart ID apps as proof of age.
 The apps can also be used for the sale of lottery tickets, tobacco and energy drinks.
+And the UK government has said digital IDs will soon be accepted for the sale of alcohol.

-Once someone has created their Digital ID and added an identity document, they can share their verified age and nothing else.
+Once someone has created our Digital ID and added an identity document, they can share their verified age and nothing else.
 And for those without an ID, they can choose to have their age estimated within the app, using our privacy-preserving facial age estimation technology.
 This allows people around the world to receive an age estimate, such as ‘over 18’, and share this with businesses online.

 Armed with a Digital ID, people will have an easier and safer way to prove their age.
 They’ll be more protected from identity theft and fraud, and have greater control over their personal data.

-Speaking about the free age checks, our CEO Robin Tombs said, “It’s quite a ‘pinch me’ moment to see that through the development of this technology, we’ve made great strides in achieving our vision to let anyone in the world prove who they are, simply by being themselves.”
+Speaking about the free age checks, our CEO Robin Tombs said, “It’s quite a ‘pinch me’ moment to see that through the development of this technology, we’ve made great strides in achieving our vision to let anyone in the world prove who they are, simply by being themselves”.

+Free Digital ID age checks